-Dr. Sherri Tenpenny: Show Me the Health Freedom Doctor & the Medical Board Will Show You the Crime
+Dr. Sherri Tenpenny: Show Me the Health Freedom Doctor & the Medical Board will Show You the Crime

 Please support us at www.TomRenz.com and become a Renz Warrior at www.RenzWarrior.com and if you’ve been injured by these jabs and need disability please go to www.Renz-Law.com & let us know or call 1-877-736-9773.

-If you give to our GiveSendGo, subscribe to my Locals Community, Rumble, and SubStack, & buy from our sponsors and tell them Renz sent you then you are helping to fund our fight against tyranny.
+If you give to our GiveSendGo (https://www.givesendgo.com/renzlaw), subscribe to my Locals Community (TomRenz.locals.com), Rumble (@RenzLaw), and SubStack (tomrenz.substack.com), & buy from our sponsors and tell them Renz sent you then you are helping to fund our fight against tyranny.

+Tune in to The Tom Renz Show every weekday at 3pm PST/6pm EST!
+America Out Loud Talk Radio - https://www.americaoutloud.com/tomrenz/ - iHEART RADIO bit.ly/2mBrCxE - LIVE rdo.to/TALKLOUD

+Watch Lawfare with Tom Renz on Brighteon TV every Tuesday at 11:30am and Saturday at 12:30pm ET - https://www.brighteon.tv/Lawfare

 If you are interested in gold or silver, go to www.bh-pm.com and tell them Renz sent you.